hkspm-yp/Astro-e-calendar/README.md

 ## Meteor shower data

-The meteor shower data (Quadrantids, Perseids, Geminids, Lyrids, Orionids, Leonids) are obtained by reading the HTML data from the IMO website: https://www.imo.net/members/imo_showers/working_shower_list
+The meteor shower data (Quadrantids, Perseids, Geminids, Lyrids, Orionids, Leonids) are obtained by reading the HTML data from IMO website: https://www.imo.net/members/imo_showers/working_shower_list

 User has to update the format of the dates (e.g.: 13Aug2022 -> 2022-08-13) manually and input the predicted peak time from the IMO’s Meteor Shower Calendar (pdf document form IMO’s resources page).